jeroen-meijer/aoc2021/README.md

 A Dart project that contains all my solutions for the Advent of Code 2021 challenges.

+Learn more about Advent of Code 2021 at [adventofcode.com](https://adventofcode.com/2021).

 ### Usage

 To run all assignments: